Will-ODC/VotingApp/README.md

    - Submit detailed action plans after Stage 1 approval
 4. **Vote & Change Votes**: Participate in active polls and modify votes until expiration
 5. **Track Activity**: Use your profile to see created polls and voting history with pagination
+6. **Contact Administrators**: Use the contact link in navigation to reach administrators at info@onlinedemocracy.org

 ### For Administrators
 1. **Poll Management**: View and manage all polls through filtering options